metafab/github-readme-first/README.md

 1. The `Folders and files` section is now collapsed by default
 2. You can now show the files by clicking on `Show Folders and files` or by using the `ctrl+shift+F` keyboard shortcut
 3. Clicking or using the shortcut again will hide the files again

-_Question for you: What's the shortcut on Mac?_

 ![with screenshot](/assets/with.png "The extension in action")
 ![without screenshot](/assets/without.png "without the extension")